rezaazer123/AutoAppel/README.md

 The app might crash, always doublecheck that your presence has truly been checked :)

+## Download ##
+You can directly download all the files from here : http://www.mediafire.com/file/zomini8ljzw9bm9/AutoAppel.zip/file

 ## App configuration ##
 To configure the app, open "Settings.txt" and change the mail and password.
 Save and close after.